 116 children and 28 adults were killed.

-Aberfan (7 pianos, percussion, voice and tools of rescue) is a full length contemporary composition informed by one of the most poignant disasters of our time.
+Envisioned at the crossroads of modern music, experimental media and environmental welfare, Aberfan (7 pianos, percussion, voice and tools of rescue) catapults the disaster of 1966 into the present.
 Music will be presented both in a live performance and immersive installation with black & white photographs taken by Life photojournalist IC Rapoport, who went to Aberfan to "photograph the psychic mess".

 A Tribunal investigating the 1966 events found that the National Coal Board was entirely responsible for failing to act to prevent the disaster, though they were never prosecuted.